 Each informative and humorous column answers a reader's question and ends with a link to the HarryKFitness website where readers can learn more about exercise, view healthy recipes, and more.

-Here are the latest Your Personal Trainer columns.
-Scroll down for links to past columns.
+Here are a few sample Your Personal Trainer columns.
+Scroll down for links to more.

 Push-ups and Goats